 MITCHAM RAILWAY STATION

-The Mitcham Railway Station grade separation and station replacement project is part of the state government’s metro level crossing removal program that aims to reduce traffic congestion and improve safety for motorists and commuters in hazard areas.
+The Mitcham Railway Station grade separation and station replacement project is part of the State Government’s metro level crossing removal program that aims to reduce traffic congestion and improve safety for motorists and commuters in hazard areas.

-Modscape worked in partnership with head contractor John Holland and VicTrack to deliver a modular design solution that provides a template for multiple railway station roll outs, whilst also facilitating the tight timeframes associated with a substantial state infrastructure project.
+Modscape worked in partnership with head contractor John Holland and VicTrack to deliver a modular design solution that provides a template for multiple railway station roll outs, while also facilitating the tight timeframes associated with a substantial state infrastructure project.

 With a floorspace of 254sqm, the design is comprised of two adjacently positioned station buildings – consisting of three and four housing modules respectively — that provide all of the facilities for Mitcham Station including ticket offices, waiting rooms, café and retail spaces, amenities and a police lock-up.
 As the buildings house all of the data rooms for the station’s operations, an extremely high level of services coordination was integrated into the buildings.